mtfranchetto/generator-smild/README.md

 ```bash
 npm run build
 ```
-Used to build your app in production mode with minfify turned on and files revisioning.
+Used to build your app in production mode with minify turned on and files revisioning enabled.

 ## Server setup